-To sweeten the pot, we get the first recording of “Miles Runs the Voodoo Down” – a ferocious run-through of the Bitches Brew standout.
-While its pacing is frantic, that unmistakable groove is already in place, with Williams is doing his best to approximate the multiple drummers that would produce the studio version later that summer.
-It’s the Tony Williams show, folks.
+To sweeten the pot, we’re treated to the inaugural live recording of the Bitches Brew standout, “Miles Runs the Voodoo Down”.
+While its pacing is frantic, that unmistakable groove is already in place, with DeJohnette doing his best to approximate the multiple drummers that would produce the studio version later that summer.
+A brief tape, but a phenomenal document.
 Bask in its glory.